-Ordinary resolutions require a simple majority voting in favour of the motion i.e. more than 50 per cent of those owners eligible to vote is present in person or by proxy, casting their vote in favour of the motion.
-Most decisions of an owners corporation are made by ordinary resolution unless legislation specifies otherwise.
+Ordinary resolutions are perhaps the most common type of strata meeting resolutions.
+They require a simple majority voting in favour of the motion.
+This means more than 50 per cent of owners eligible to vote and present in person or by proxy must cast their vote in favour of the motion.
+Most owners corporation decisions of an owners corporation are made by ordinary resolution, unless legislation specifies otherwise.

 Strata committees make decisions by way of ordinary resolutions.
 They do not have the authority to decide on matters that require a special or a unanimous resolution.

-- Determining any spending restrictions placed on the strata committee
+- Spending restrictions placed on the strata committee

-- Appointing a strata managing agent and determining the delegation of powers.
+- The appointment of a strata managing agent and the delegation of powers.